Gable loves to surround herself with plants year round, and as a former landscaper, she has treated many ornamental plant diseases.

 Then, one day, you spot it: a few black spots on your rose's leaves.
 Soon the spots have spread from leaf to leaf, and from plant to plant.
 The leaves start yellowing, then dropping, leaving your once-glorious rose denuded to the canes except for the blossoms.

 But don't despair; there is help available for everyone's roses, whether they prefer the natural organic methods of disease control or they are the type who don't mind gardening with chemicals.

-I have a few handy tips that may help prevent and/or minimize blackspot infestations, too.
+I have a few handy tips that may help control (and possibly minimize) black spot infestations.
+They include the following:

 Black spot, Diplocarpon rosae, is a fungal disease specific to roses.
 It is caused by a common fungus that thrives in wet, warm, and humid conditions.
 Black spot is not usually fatal disease for roses, though a weakened, infected plant will not thrive, and it will be less able to combat other environmental stressors.

 The spots are black and round with irregular edges.
 When a fungal infection is acute, the individual spots may appear as one large mass.
 The leaf material around the spots will begin to yellow, and the leaf will eventually drop off.

 Occasionally, black spot disease will spread to the rose cane itself.
 The affected area will appear purplish at first, then will turn black.